zaidlin1/DotNetOnlineRegistration/README.md

 Backend for online registration React JS project.

+Web API that runs operations on a MongoDB ( DB hosted on cloud )

 Prerequisites:
 Visual Studio 2022 with .NET 6 and "ASP.NET and web development" (WEB API)